Danielhector055/eval-challenges/challenge-2-recursion/README.md

 - Implement a solution that finds the shortest path
 - Add support for diagonal moves
 - Implement memoization to optimize the solution

+# MY APPROACH

+## Main Solution: `findAllPaths()`
+I used a **backtracking approach** to find all possible paths from the top-left to the bottom-right corner of the grid:

+- **Grid Check**: First, I make sure the grid is valid and that the start and end points are not blocked.
+- **Recursive Exploration**: I created a function that:
+  - Checks if we're out of bounds, on a blocked cell, or reached the destination.
+  - Keeps track of the current path using a list of coordinates.
+  - Marks cells as visited so we don't go back and forth on the same path.
+  - Explores two possible directions: right and down (I added diagonal moves in the extended solution).
+  - When backtracking, it undoes the last step.

+The function collects all valid paths and returns them in a list.

+## Bonus Features

+### Finding the Shortest Path: `findShortestPath()`
+This function first finds all paths using `findAllPaths()`, then picks the shortest path by comparing their lengths.
+The shortest path is the one with the least number of steps.

+### Adding Diagonal Moves: `findAllPathsWithDiagonals()`
+In this version, I added an extra move to go diagonally down-right.
+This means the function checks right, down, and diagonal directions to explore more possible paths.

+### Using Memoization: `findAllPathsMemoized()`
+To make the solution faster, I added **memoization** using a **Map**.
+This stores already calculated paths for each cell.
+So if we visit a cell again, the function uses the stored result instead of calculating it again.

+## Error Handling
+The solution checks for errors in these cases:
+- **Empty grids**: If the grid is empty or doesn’t have valid rows or columns, an error is thrown.
+- **Invalid grids**: It checks that the start and end points are not blocked.
+If they are, it throws an error.
+- **Blocked or out-of-bounds cells**: The solution ensures no invalid moves are made during the pathfinding.

+This solution works well for finding all paths or the shortest path, depending on the need.
+The backtracking method is good for exploring all possible routes when every option needs to be considered.